 Soft Sectored

-It is a method that enables the controller to locate the start of a sector by reading the disk's format data.
+The method allows the controller to find the start of a sector by reading the disk's format data.

 S.P.C.